stellar/actions/README-rust-release.md

 ![](README-rust-release-2-pr.png)

+First, close and open the PR.
+This seems silly, but GitHub won't run workflows on PRs opened by a bot.
+Simply clicking the close and open buttons on the PR will kick off the builds.

 Make any changes to the `release/vX.Y.Z` branch needed to prepare for this release.
 This will probably involve:
  - Updating the versions of any dependencies that have since been released that